hyorimitsu/hello-kpt/README.md

 Hello Kpt
 ---

+**NOTE:** The usage of Kpt described in this repository is outdated.
+Please refer to the [official documentation](https://kpt.dev/) for the latest information.

 This is a sample of [Kpt](https://googlecontainertools.github.io/kpt/), a tool for packaging, customizing, validating, and applying Kubernetes resources.

 ## Description